 Notes on Las Vegas McCarran Airport:

 1. The Uber and Lyft ride sharing wave has arrived to Las Vegas.
 Currently, there are more than 44,000 drivers here.
 As such, the McCarran Airport has decided to capitalize on the wave.
 They have collected several million dollars in parking fairs and curb fines since they started allowing ride sharing at the airport.
 Specifically, they have extra security staff at the Arrivals Pick Up Curb that will issue a ticket to anyone who drives up and looks like they are doing any kind of ride sharing operation.
-Therefore, we will meet you near the arrivals parking garage elevator.
+Therefore, we will meet you near the arrivals short term parking garage.
 We'll SMS (text message) our exact parking location as you leave the baggage claim area and approach the ground transportation arrivals pick up areas outside.
 For those with lots of luggage and/or family, loading the car in a designated parking spot rather than curb side will allow ample time to load rather than rush, rush, rush with a security guard looking over your shoulders.

 2. The airport parking charge is $2.00 for the first hour.
 If we can get the car loaded and leave within 15 minutes, there is no charge for parking.